awmpietro/express-typescript/README.md

-# express-typescript
+# Express Typescript

-Boilerplate for a Node/Express application using Typescript
+Start Point for a Node/Express application using Typescript in a OOP way.